 Podcasts offer a wealth of customer engagement opportunities.
 When people hear your voice – the intonations, the off-the-cuff wise-cracks, your laugh – they feel close to you.
 They feel they’re getting to know you.
 You’re less of a stranger behind a flashy marketing campaign, and more a human that they can trust.

-Podcasts can fill in the interest and desire-generating part of the marketing funnel – aka relationship funnel – by helping you to develop a relationship with your customer base.
+Podcasts can fill in the interest and desire-generating part of the podcast marketing funnel – aka relationship funnel – by helping you to develop a relationship with your customer base.
 How many times have you watched a movie, and thought you’d probably get on well with one of the actors?

 You know you’ve never met them, you don’t actually know what they’d make of you if you did meet – but you still feel like you know them on some level.
 And that’s already half of the podcast-intimacy equation.